leo-editor/leo-editor/leo/doc/demo.md

 ## The script list may replace demo.py

 It may be safer to "bind" all scripts into a list before any are executed.
 This would do away with the demo.p program counter entirely.
-It's likely that the new code will do this.
+The new code will likely do this.

 ## Style sheets

+**Note**: Helper methods will likely exist to alter this stylesheet more easily.

 Presenters may alter the appearance of captions by using changing the following stylesheet::